Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 <MapContainer width="800px" height="600px" />
 ```

 If you inspect the page using dev tools you should be able to see an empty SVG element.
-This is obviously very exciting but let's turn this into something more useful!
+This is obviously very exciting but let's turn it into something more useful!

-First remove the export from our width and height variables, we will be deciding this based on the elements inside of the SVG later on so we don't need to provide any values.
+First remove the export from the width and height variables, these will be decided based on the elements inside of the SVG later on so no values need to be provided.

 Next, we are going to create something called a `<slot>` inside of our SVG element.
 A slot is a feature of Svelte that allows us to decide where elements placed inside of a component when it is created should appear _inside_ the actual component.